 where the characteristic time $\varepsilon_i(t)$ may depend on the time $t$.
-In this context the operation of quenching the spin $s_{T+1}$ is to render $\varepsilon_{T+1}(t)$ to $+\infty.$ On the other hand, we know that, if the time constants $\{\varepsilon_{i}\}$ are static, the above algorithm can establish the canonical distribution as steady state.
-While the latter does not immediately imply that the quenching, or general time-dependent modulation of $\varepsilon_{i}$'s, allows the canonicity to be kept intact against the dynamic perturbation, it is assured by the fact that the the Kullback-Leibler divergence,
+In this context the operation of quenching spin $s_{T+1}$ amounts to render $\varepsilon_{T+1}(t)$ to $+\infty.$ On the other hand, we know that if the time constants $\{\varepsilon_{i}\}$ are static, the above algorithm can establish the canonical distribution as its steady state with whatsoever values of $\{\varepsilon_i\}.$ While the latter does not immediately imply that the quenching, or general time-dependent modulation of $\varepsilon_{i}$'s, allows the canonicity to be kept intact against the dynamic perturbation, it is assured by the fact that the Kullback-Leibler divergence,